rarebreed/protean-service/retro/docs/why-retro.md

 So it might be easiest to describe the things I don't like about many game systems, and how retro improves on it.

 - Not granular enough in attributes
+    - For example, only having 4 attributes like Strength, Intelligence, Health, and Dexterity
 - Not granular enough in attribute ratings or skill levels
+    - Example: skills ratings with only 4 levels of competence
 - Having artificial cut-offs (ie, divide by 5 and round up means people will get 13 instead of 15)
 - Dice system that are linear in probability
+    - A d20 has the same odds of rolling a 1, 10, or 20
-- Skill systems that do not differentiate between innate and learned skills
+- Skill systems that do not differentiate between talent, innate and learned skills
+    - For some, no amount of practice will make one a good singer, and learning to persuade is different than learning nuclear physics
 - Complete knowledge of probability (no fog of war in determining chances)
 - Initiative systems that don't factor in courage
 - Initiative systems that only consider how soon a character can act, rather than how long the action takes
 - Lack of personality traits to enforce and/or reward character behavior
+    - Why do we devote attributes to physical and mental characteristics, but not personality, beliefs, principles, etc
-- Character creation systems that allow choices of skills without any constraints (how did the professor get Artillery?)
+- Character creation systems that allow choices of skills without any constraints
+    - How did the rich kid professor get skill in Artillery?
 - Damage systems that are ablative rather than inhibiting
 - Damage systems that dont differentiate between different kinds of damage
 - Systems that do not take fatigue into consideration
 - Systems that claim to be generic but require reams and reams of special one-off rules
 - Combat systems that lack tactical flavor (a swing is a swing)
 - Weapons that all feel generic, because they don't have enough attributes that matter
-- No meta gaming rules (let the dice fall where they may)
+- No meta gaming rules
+    - let the dice fall where they may
 - No shared storytelling beyond the choices of the players

 ### Lack of Granularity in Attributes